The Shadowboxers: Runaway Acoustic

 The acoustic version of the song "Runaway" by The Shadowboxers was released on November 15, 2018.

 Timezone Acoustic

 The acoustic version of the song "Timezone" by The Shadowboxers was released on November 15, 2018.

 Last Summer

 The Shadowboxers wrote the title track for the Netflix feature film, "The Last Summer" starring KJ Apa.
 The film premieres May 3.

 In The Dark

 "In The Dark" was released on October 25, 2019.

 Honeymoon

 The Shadowboxers wrote "Honeymoon" in the winter of 2017 with their friend Adrianne “AG” Gonzalez, while breaking from session after session of writing upbeat pop songs.
 The song was released on December 6, 2019.
 The title, “Honeymoon” was something Matt brought in, and in trying to work out a song around the word itself, he and AG thought it'd be interesting to write a deceptively romantic sounding sad ballad.
 “Honeymoon” represents a lot of elements of The Shadowboxers identity that they haven't showcased in years.
-Where in the past a lot of their music has been very bold and energetic, this song is vulnerable and honest.
-From its lyrics to its chord changes and melodies, it's unafraid and unapologetic about its influences and its message.
-“Honeymoon” is skillfully sad.
-It feels heartwarming, but as the bridge hits, you realize that the entire bottom has fallen out of this honeymoon dream - “When I pulled back the curtain, she didn’t love me anymore.”
-I love when that dichotomy exists in any song and I particularly love the context of it here.